Learn about SNHU's transfer-friendly college pathways with community colleges and specialized schools

 - 200+ degree programs.
 Your college’s partnership with SNHU may allow you to pursue your associate or bachelor’s degree online or on campus.
 This could give you the opportunity to take courses in a traditional classroom setting during day or evening hours, online or a combination of both.

 - Affordable education.
 SNHU offers one of the lowest online tuition rates in the nation, and as a community college alum, you may be eligible for a 10% online tuition scholarship.
-You could save up to $15,000 in academic scholarships when pursuing a degree on campus.
+Save money on the campus experience with our newly reduced campus tuition rates.
 Financial aid is available for qualified students.
 Please note that students in some of our programs - such as the online MS in Business Analytics - may only be eligible for military tuition discounts at this time.